top of page

 No Fees

-Youth Work is funded by Children’s Services.
-There are no costs associated with the program.
+The program is funded by the Ministry of Children’s Services.
+There are no costs for participants.

 Consistent Support

-Youth are offered weekly skill building sessions with a snack and one session that is recreational based.
+Youth are offered weekly skill building and recreational based sessions.

 What to Expect

-The overall goal of the program is to help youth develop new skills and improve their wellbeing to assist in everyday life.
-Youth Work focuses on building trust, self-esteem, and appropriate relationship skills.
+The overall goal of the program is to help children and youth develop new skills and improve their well-being to assist in everyday life.
+We focus on building trust, self-esteem, and appropriate relationship skills.

 We also create opportunities for improved personal management skills such as appropriate coping, anger management and impulse control, positive peer and family relationship skills, decision-making and problem-solving skills, dealing with rejection and personal hygiene.